jidris-spec/Budget---sharing/README.md

 ## ✨ Features

-- Add and track shared expenses
+- Add, edit, and delete shared expenses
 - Automatic balance calculation
+- "Who pays who" settlement view with the minimal set of transactions needed to settle up
 - Clear breakdown of who owes and who should receive
 - Quick insight into top payer and biggest debtor
+- Member avatars with auto-generated colors
+- Light and dark mode, with your preference remembered across visits
-- Simple and intuitive UI
+- Clean, responsive UI built with Tailwind CSS

 ---